realworldocaml/book/en/compiler-output-formats.md

   | `California -> Sun
 ```

-The OCamldoc comments are distinguished from normal comments by beginning them with
+The `ocamldoc` comments are distinguished by beginning with the double asterix,
+with some text formatting conventions within the comment to mark metadata (most
+notably, the `@tag` fields to mark specific properties such as the author or
+argument description).

-the double asterix.
-You can compile the documentation by running `ocamldoc` over the
+Try compiling the HTML documentation and UNIX man pages by running `ocamldoc`
-source file.
+over the source file.

 ```console
 $ mkdir -p html man/man3